 Suitability:

-Also read: 7 proven ways to increase eCPMs for Publishers.
+Related Read: 7 proven ways to increase eCPMs for publishers

-CPC is one of the Performance-based online advertisement models.
-In this model, the publisher gets paid for every click that the advertisement receives.
-For tracking the click counts and accidental clicks or abuses, Ad software can be used.
+CPC is one of the performance-based online pricing models.
+In this model, the publisher gets paid for every click that the ad receives.
+An ad server can be used to track click counts and accidental clicks.

 Pros:

-- CPC model offers more returns to the advertisers hence many advertisers prefer the CPC model.
+- The CPC model offers more returns to the advertisers hence many prefer it.

 Cons: